Skip to content

 On May 25, 2026, the Canadian accounting firm Enns & Company Professional Corporation appeared on the leak site of the dragonforce ransomware group.
 The attackers posted a notice claiming they had exfiltrated internal files during a ransomware incident at the firm, which provides auditing, tax consulting, financial reporting, and business advisory services to entrepreneurs across Canada.

 Public reporting on the dragonforce leak site indicates that Enns & Company data was listed for download or extortion.
 The exact number of people affected remains unknown, but client records, financial documents, tax filings, and internal correspondence are the categories of information typically held by an accounting firm of this type.
 No evidence has surfaced showing that customer Social Security numbers or direct payment card data were the primary target, yet the breach of any professional services firm handling sensitive financial and personal paperwork carries immediate risk.
-The listing appeared on an onion domain tracked by ransomware.live, confirming the claim originates from the group itself rather than a third-party scraper.
+The listing appeared on an onion domain tracked by ransomware.live, claiming the claim originates from the group itself rather than a third-party scraper.

 Why This Matters for You and Your Family